solidfire/solidfire-cli/README.md

 --faulttypes

-Determines the types of faults cleared:current: Faults that are currently detected and have not been resolved.resolved: Faults that were previously detected and resolved.all: Both current and resolved faults are cleared.
+Determines the types of faults cleared: current: Faults that are currently detected and have not been resolved. resolved: Faults that were previously detected and resolved. all: Both current and resolved faults are cleared.
 The fault status can be determined by the "resolved" field of the fault object.

 #### getsnmpacl ####
 Command: